Male lawyer discussing negotiation legal case with client meeting with document contact in courtroom law and justice concept

 You may also have heard the term “postnuptial agreement,” and may be wondering how this differs from a prenuptial agreement.
 Although the two documents serve a similar purpose, a postnuptial agreement is entered into after the marriage.
 In New Jersey, there is no state law authorizing postnuptial agreements, and judges have discretion as to whether to treat them as valid.
 If you are considering a postnuptial agreement or are wondering if yours may be enforceable, contact our offices today for answers to your pressing questions.

-Contact our Morristown NJ Prenuptial Agreement Lawyers for a Free Consultation
+Contact our Morristown NJ Prenuptial Agreement Attorneys for a Free Consultation

 When contemplating a prenuptial agreement, knowledge is power.
 Our New Jersey divorce and family law attorneys work to ensure that you make informed, confident decisions for your future.
 Contact us today at 973-840-8970 to schedule a free initial consultation.